 Drugs & Alcohol

-Any students in possession of, under the influence of, or associating with anyone having to do with drugs or alcohol, are subject to suspension or expulsion.
-A referral may be made to a Calgary Police Officer.
+The use, possession, distribution, or collection of money for illicit drugs, cannabis, cannabis-infused products, alcohol, or inhalants in school, on school board property or in the context of any school-related activity.
+Possession of, under the influence of, or associating with anyone having to do with drugs or alcohol, are subject to suspension or expulsion.
+A referral may be made to Calgary Police.